aurelia/framework/doc/article/en-US/cheat-sheet.md

 ## [Creating Components](aurelia-doc://section/2/version/1.0.0)

 UI components consist of two parts: a view-model and a view.
 Simply create each part in its own file.
 Use the same file name but different file extensions for the two parts.
-For example: _hello.js_ and _hello.html_.
+For example: _hello${context.language.fileExtension}_ and _hello.html_.

 <code-listing heading="Explicit Configuration">
   <source-code lang="ES 2015">